phindia1/Word2vec/README.md

 # Word2vec

-word_vectors_game_of_thrones
-This is the code for the "How to Make Word Vectors from Game of Thrones (LIVE) " Siraj Raval on Youtube
+This is the code for the "How to Make Word Vectors from Game of Thrones".

 ##Overview